 When is the best time to go to Portugal

-The best time to go to Portugal is early spring or late autumn.
+The best time to go to Portugal is early spring.
+Autumn season is fine for Madeira Islands, but it’s rainy on the mainland.
 The big crowds are gone during this time while the weather is mild and very comfortable.
 You can still visit the beach without toasting yourself and dressing up nicely without drowning in sweat.

 On my recent trip, I went to Portugal in the autumn.
 It was perfect for me because I wanted to do lots of hiking.
 I once went to Lisbon for a 3-day trip as part of my South Europe trip, that was summer, I didn’t enjoy it much due to the long queues and the large crowd – but the atmosphere is much different.